-The property forms part of an established residential area, originally built by the Local Authority in the town of Kirkcaldy.
-The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
+The property forms part of an established residential area of similarly styled flatted blocks originally built by the Local Authority near the town centre of Kirkcaldy.
+The properties lying outwith the development of a mixed style and use.
 A range of typical local amenities can be found nearby.